 The death of Rhys ap Gruffydd in 1197 caused that a furious dispute over the right to inheritance arose between his sons and grandchildren.
-Dinefwr Castle was repeatedly taken over by the pretenders, and the dispute lasted until 1216, when the superior prince Llywelyn ap Iorwerth forced a family settlement.
+Dinefwr Castle was repeatedly taken over by the pretenders, among others as a result of the siege and assault in 1213, and the dispute lasted until 1216, when the superior prince Llywelyn ap Iorwerth forced a family settlement.
 The castle was given to Rhys Gryg, one of the sons of Rhys ap Grufford.
-He got married to the powerful Anglo-Norman de Clare family and most likely made significant improvements and upgrades at Dinefwr.
+He got married to the powerful Anglo-Norman de Clare family and most likely made upgrades at Dinefwr.
 Rhys opposed Llywelyn ap Iorwerth’s decision to pay tribute to king Henry III, which resulted in the siege of Dinefwr and surrender of Rhys.
-The castle was then partially demolished, probably as part of an agreement between the Welsh prince and Rhys Gryg, but the demolition was not too big.
-After Rhys’ death, his lands were divided among his heirs.
-In 1255 prince Llywelyn ap Gruffudd donated Dinefwr to Rhys Fychan, then handed it to Maredudd ap Rhys, and eventually back to Rhys Fychan.
-The embittered Maredudd allied himself with English king Edward I, whom he helped to gain Dinefwr in 1277.
-Maredudd apparently had the castle promised in return for help, but Edward executed Maredudd in 1291 and took control of the castle.
+The castle was then partially demolished, probably as part of an agreement between the prince Llywelyn and Rhys Gryg.
+It is not known what scale the demolition has achieved, but Rhys’s subsequent long reign meant that he had a lot of time to rebuild or build new fortifications.

 The castle survived to modern times in the form of a very well-preserved ruin with all the main elements from the Middle Ages.
 In the relatively weakest state there is only an outer bailey.
 The inner ward also shows the effects of the seventeenth-century rebuilding, which, by introducing large windows, changed the crowning of the keep and the façade of the northern residential building.
 Also the big stairs in the southern part of the ward are an early modern addition.